Kleber Mendonça Filho: Political beliefs

 During the world premiere of Aquarius at the 2016 Cannes Film Festival, Mendonça and the film's cast showed protest signs written in Portuguese, English and French criticizing the Impeachment of Dilma Rousseff.
 The signs included messages such as "Brazil is not a democracy anymore", "Sauvez la démocratie brésilienne" ("Save Brazilian democracy"), and "Dilma, vamos resistir com você" ("Dilma, we will resist with you").
 Dilma was later removed from power.
 Her successor, right-wing politician Michel Temer, through his Ministry of Culture Oscar submission committee, boycotted Aquarius during the selection process for the Best Foreign Language Film at the 89th Academy Awards, which was seen as an act of retaliation following the Cannes protest.

-During the far-right Jair Bolsonaro government (2019-2022), Bacurau was also not selected as the Brazilian official submission for the 92nd Academy Awards, creating further controversy around a supposed political boycott of Mendonça's films.
+During the far-right Jair Bolsonaro government (2019–2022), Bacurau was also not selected as the Brazilian official submission for the 92nd Academy Awards, creating further controversy around a supposed political boycott of Mendonça's films.

-In 2021, he announced his membership in the Workers' Party, the center-left party led by Lula.
+In 2021, he announced his membership in the Workers' Party, the centre-left party led by Lula.

-In 2025, Mendonça and mote than 350 directors, actors and producers, signed a letter denouncing the ongoing genocide in Gaza, stating: "We cannot remain silent while genocide is taking place in Gaza".
+In 2025, Mendonça and more than 350 directors, actors and producers, signed a letter denouncing the ongoing genocide in Gaza, stating: "We cannot remain silent while genocide is taking place in Gaza".